Non-Food Treat Ideas For A Candy-Free Halloween

 The idea of handing out flower and vegetable seeds came from Stephie, my youngest niece (7).
 This is, by far, one of my favorite ideas.

-It appeals to city and rural dwellers because you can grow the plants indoors on a window sill.
+This appeals to city and rural dwellers because you can grow the plants indoors on a window sill.
 A little gardening/science project is always a nice activity during non-summer months.
-An added bonus is that all are non-GMO
+An added bonus is that all seeds listed below are non-GMO.

 - Flower seed packets - 20 individual packets of non-GMO wildflower seeds.